urbit/urbit.org-reloaded/main.md

         <!-- -->
         <div class="slide">
             <h1>The path to digital freedom</h1>
             <p>We believe controlling your own data, code and identity is the definition of digital freedom.
-We believe everyone needs digital freedom, not just the tech savvy.
+We believe everyone needs digital freedom, not just a few hackers.
 We believe the only tool needed to solve this problem is a general-purpose server made for human beings.</p>
             <p>Your urbit is your cryptographic identity, personal archive, application platform, and device hub.
 It's as easy to manage as an iPhone.</p>
             <p>Read a longer <a href="./posts/overview">overview</a>, or check out our <a href="./posts/principles">beliefs and principles</a>.</p>
         </div>